ZEArgos/renai-desktop/README.md

 ## Renai

 Renai is a high fantasy adult game set in the mystical world of Silre, where 'magic' and 'metal' are synonymous.
-As demons begin to spill from a crack in the gates to hell, a goddess bestoys _you_ with the power to save humanity.
+As demons begin to spill from a crack in the gates to hell, a goddess bestows _you_ with the power to save humanity.
 Was her faith unfounded?

 This project is under the [Mozilla General Public License v2.0](LICENSE.md).